 - Applicants must submit essay answers through a link that will appear at the bottom of this webpage during the application period.
 (If you do not see the application link at the bottom of this page, it means that the submission cycle is not currently open.)

-- Email your resume to email@example.com with the subject line "NYU in LA Mentor Program Application."
+- Email your resume and transcript to firstname.lastname@example.org with the subject line "NYU in LA Mentor Program Application."

 - If you DO NOT list a website in your application form, please add a creative portfolio to your Tisch College Central account.
 For info on how to create a portfolio, click here.
 Please note that you can use any of the available portfolio templates.

-- Applicants for each program cycle are notified of acceptance to the program in early August.
+- Applicants for each program cycle are notified of acceptance to the program in late July/early August.

-- Once accepted, your mentee spot is contingent on official confirmation of your acceptance.
+- Once accepted, your mentee spot is contingent on official confirmation of your acceptance, including a signed Mentee Contract.

-- All accepted applicants will be required to complete a Mentor Action Plan and Objectives Worksheet from the Tisch Office of Career Development in August prior to the start of the program, as well as a final evaluation in May to assess this program.
+- All accepted Mentees will be required to complete a Mentor Action Plan and Objectives Worksheet issued by the Tisch Office of Career Development prior to the start of the program, as well as a final evaluation in May to assess this program.

-- Mentees will be placed into groups based on career interests and assembled by the mentors after the program's opening event in September.
+- Mentees will be placed into groups assembled by the mentors after the program's opening event in September.
+Groups may contain a mix of alumni from different majors and graduation years.

-- Mentors and mentees meet once a month in a convenient L.A. location.
+- Mentors and mentees meet every 4-6 weeks in a convenient L.A. location.

 - There are no fees for mentees.
 Any required event is at no cost to mentees, which is made possible through funding by The Tisch Offices of Career Development and Alumni Relations and private donations.